 Francesca Posted on February 26 2018

-Over these stressful momentums, it looks like we're at the mercy of our feelings if we don't have the tools to handle them.
+During these stressful moments, it becomes apparent that we are at the mercy of our feelings if we lack the tools to handle them.

 Tool Number One:Coming Back to You